 This article describes how to change the listening port that Remote Desktop listens on.
 You can use the Remote Desktop feature in Microsoft Windows to connect to your computer from another remote computer.
 RDP stands for Remote Desktop Protocol.
 It is a Microsoft propriety protocol that establishes a remote connection to the other computers over an encrypted channel.
 In most cases, the RDP port number is 3389.
 It is the default RDP port number used by Remote Desktop connections.

-Locate and then click the following registry subkey:
+- Locate and then click the following registry subkey:

-On the Edit menu, click Modify, and then click Decimal.
+- On the Edit menu, click Modify, and then click Decimal.

-Type the new port number, and then click OK.
+- Type the new port number, and then click OK.

-Quit Registry Editor.
+- Quit Registry Editor.

-Restart the computer.
+- Restart the computer.

 This should work for all Windows, but remember to create a system restore point first.